cal101/cal_gdbstub/BlinkyTale1.md

 **Don't expect watchdog timer resets when entering a break point!**

-Blinky decided to look up the cryptic response `$T05#b9` in his magic book and found it to be word of the ancient language of [_gdb stubs_](https://sourceware.org/gdb/onlinedocs/gdb/Stop-Reply-Packets.html#Stop-Reply-Packets).
+Blinky decided to look up the cryptic response `$T05#b9` in his magic book.
+He found it to be word of the ancient language of [_gdb stubs_](https://sourceware.org/gdb/onlinedocs/gdb/Stop-Reply-Packets.html#Stop-Reply-Packets).

-_T05_ told him that he was trapped (got a signal to enter debugger).
+According to the book _T05_ means that he was trapped (got a signal to enter debugger).
-The gdb stub took control and asks for assistance.
+It means that the gdb stub took control and asks for assistance.

 He felt adventorous and gave a magic reply he found somewhere: